jlinGG/jlinGG.github.io/about.md

 >
 > &mdash; <cite> Kurt Vonnegut, [_A Man Without a Country_](https://www.amazon.com/Man-Without-Country-Kurt-Vonnegut/dp/081297736X)</cite>

 The development process is kind of like evolution, no?
-You make code edits little by little, version by version, until you have a fully-formed giraffe.
+You make code edits little by little, version by version, until you have a fully-formed giraffe, with its weird horns (AKA ossicones) and long, purple tongues.
 It may be awkward to look at, but it is standing and functional.
 Maybe even beautiful.

+Anyway, here are [20 amazing facts](https://www.discoverwildlife.com/animal-facts/mammals/21-amazing-facts-about-giraffes-you-might-not-know/) about giraffes.

 <H2>About Me</H2>
 I am a data scientist, currently based Washington, DC.
 I graduated from Thinkful's Data Science program in June 2018.
 I love  utilizing data to find the truth, create solutions, and tell data-driven stories.
 I have an "untraditional" data science background, graduating from UC Berkeley with BAs in Public Health and Sociology, and later getting my Masters in Public Health.
 In my free time, I enjoy knitting funky shawls and attempting minimalist nail art.